HERE IS MEASURE

 Enjoy the trails!

-As always, let's not forget our manners and trail etiquette no matter where we are or how we recreate.
+Let's not forget our manners and trail etiquette no matter where we are or how we recreate.
 A quick reminder- bikers yield to hikers, and hikers and bikers yield to horses, then downhill yields to uphill.
 If in doubt, just yield to each other and meet someone new while you talk about how lucky we are to be in such an amazing place.
 Bottom line is to be kind to each other and enjoy being out on the trails.

-Continue to look to this site for up to date trail info.
+Continue to look to this site for up-to-date trail info.
 Please be aware of changing conditions and considerate of trail conditions when you head out for your adventures.

 If you have questions, comments, concerns, or reports about the trails please email BCRD Trail Coordinator Ashley Knox (aknox@bcrd.org), or phone 208/578-2273.
 For area land management agency contact info, go to the Trail Alerts section of this site.